-ACE/Europ Assistance USA provides emergency assistance for Bates faculty and staff (and accompanying dependents) traveling abroad on Bates College business.
+ACE/Europ Assistance provides emergency assistance for Bates students, faculty and staff (and accompanying dependents) traveling abroad on Bates College business.

-Europ Assistance must pre-approve any services and payments so it is important to call as soon as possible.
+When possible, Europ Assistance prefers to pre-approve any services and payments so it is important to call as soon as possible.
 A summary of Europ Assistance services is below.
-As with all such policies, some exclusions and maximum payments apply.
 Europ Assistance provides emergency assistance only.
 It is not a health insurance company and does not pay for medical care except for the emergency consultation and transportation, if needed.

-The Off-Campus Study Office will provide faculty leading FSAs and Short Terms with the id and password to access the ACE/Europ Assistance web site.
+The Off-Campus Study Office provides faculty leading FSAs and Short Term courses with the id and password to access the ACE/Europ Assistance web site.
 For a brief description of their emergency services and how to access those services, consult this summary sheet.

 When to Contact Europ Assistance